 Cease and Desist Letter for NDA Violation

-A cease and desist letter for a non-disclosure violation is written when you have completed your investigation and reviewed the potential remedies, it’s time to contact those persons who have breached the NDA or violated trade secret laws.
-For example, a competitor who has bribed an ex-employee to breach the NDA.
-The first volley is a warning, sometimes referred to as a cease-and-desist letter, that accomplishes the following:
+A cease and desist letter for a non-disclosure violation is the first volley in a trade secret dispute.
+It is sent to those persons or companies who have breached the NDA or violated trade secret laws — for example, a competitor who has bribed an ex-employee to breach the NDA.
+Below is a simple template for a trade secret cease and desist letter.

-Informs the parties of the existence of the trade secret (without disclosing it) and provides evidence of the ownership of the trade secret,
+The first paragraph identifies the parties and informs the misappropriating party of the existence of the trade secret (without disclosing it).